Context

 I had already improved conversion at the top of the funnel by redesigning the qualification form (case study).
 But even converted users needed somewhere to go.
 If the core product wasn't useful, we were just leaking them further down the funnel.

-I was the only designer on the project, but in practice I was also functioning as PM — defining requirements, prioritizing scope, and making tradeoffs.
+I was the only designer on the project, but in practice I was also functioning as PM: defining requirements, prioritizing scope, and making tradeoffs.
 An engineer scaffolded the infrastructure.
-Once the foundation was in place, I took over the component logic, interactions, and search system directly in code.
+Once the foundation was in place, I shipped the search system directly — components, interactions, parsing — to keep the design intent intact through to production.

 The Insight